App Layering – App Layers, Image Templates, and Publishing

 If you are deploying a new ELM appliance, skip to Import Enterprise Layer Manager.

-1. When you login to the ELM using HTML5, if you click your user menu on the top right, then you might see Upgrade Appliance with an alert next to it.
+1. When you login to the ELM, if you click your user menu on the top right, then you might see Upgrade Appliance with an alert next to it.
 If you don’t see it yet, then you might have to wait for the Download task to complete.

 2. If you don’t see the upgrade notification, then download it manually:

-1. Download the upgrade package from Citrix App Layering 2403 at Citrix Downloads.
+1. Download version 2403.9 upgrade package from Citrix App Layering 2403 at Citrix Downloads.
 Look for the section named For an existing deployment, download the upgrade package.
-If you are upgrading from 1911 or older, then this might be your only option.

 2. In the App Layering file share, create an Upgrade folder.

-3. Unzip the Upgrade Package and copy the citrix_app_layering_upgrade_pkg_24.3.0.vhd file to the Upgrade folder in the App Layering file share.
+3. Unzip the Upgrade Package and copy the citrix_app_layering_upgrade_pkg_24.3.9.vhd file to the Upgrade folder in the App Layering file share.

 4. Click your name on the top right and then click Upgrade Appliance.